bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 Context = {
   parent: Object, // the parent context which created this context
-  variables: {}   // object containing all the variables
+  variables: {}   // object containing all the variables and
-                  // defined in the function
+                  // arguments defined for the function };
-};

 {% endhighlight %}